vonhraban/docs-1/pages/faq.md

 which can be used to construct your applications.
 Go-kit is great where you want complete control over how you define your services.

-Go-micro is a pluggable RPC framework for microservices.
+Go Micro is a pluggable RPC framework for microservices.
 It's an opinionated framework which attempts to simplify the communication aspects of distributed systems so you can focus on the business logic itself.
 Go-micro is great where you want to get up and running quickly while having something pluggable to switch out infrastructure without code changes.